JacobPoe/wedding-photo-album/README.md

 Environment Variables:
 - `ASSET_PATH`: Where on disk the folder of assets is saved.
 Used to serve the photos using webpack.
 Defaults to `/assets` if not set.
+- `PORT`: Port the Express server should run on.
+Defaults to `3000`.

 Special Thanks:
 - [Harry Acosta Photography](https://harryacosta.com/columbus-ohio-photography) for capturing our day